Change is inevitable, and we all face life-altering decisions at some point.

 - Either way: Cultivate new friends who make you feel enriched, enlivened, and embraced because that is what good friendships do.

 Learn Something New

-We are constantly learning new skills, and aren’t surprised when we encounter something we do not know.
+We constantly learn new skills and aren’t surprised when we encounter something we do not know.

-When you’re an adult, you tend to stick with what you know.
+You tend to stick with what you know when you’re an adult.